Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 Delete
 ``````

-Delete option is only possible if site admin configured "deleteproject" plugin on gerrit side (see setup part below).
+Delete option is only possible if site admin configured "deleteproject" plugin on gerrit side (see `Setup`_).

 If delete is possible, it will be proposed as a checkbox next to disconnect button.